- Inabata Senryoten established as an importer of dyestuffs in Kyoto

 - Katsuo Inabata becomes the fourth president of Inabata

-- Listed on the first section of Tokyo and Osaka stock exchanges
+- Listed on the first section of the Tokyo Stock Exchange and the Osaka Securities Exchange

 Katsuo Inabata is appointed as Osaka's honorary consul to Portugal